James Bond music: "007 Theme"

 The theme has not been used in its entirety in a Bond film since its use in Moonraker.

 This piece of music was also used by Al Primo, the news director at KYW-TV in Philadelphia for its long-time theme to Eyewitness News, and was adopted by other Group W stations in Baltimore, Pittsburgh, Boston and San Francisco as well as other non-Group W stations, including WLS-TV in Chicago.
-The theme was also sampled by Big Audio Dynamite for the 1986 song "Sightsee M.C!"
+The theme was also sampled by Big Audio Dynamite for the 1986 song "Sightsee M.C!" from their album No. 10, Upping St.

 "Suspense" motif

 Like John Barry, David Arnold has left his own mark in the music of James Bond.
 In this case, he has established what can be called the "suspense motif", which is a descending, often repetitive four-note motif that can be heard in all of the Bond films he has scored.
 This motif can be heard in: